arduino/docs-content/content/micropython-course/course/02.installation/installation-tools.md

 ## Summary

 Congratulations!
-You’ve completed the installation chapter of Micropython 101.
+You’ve completed the installation chapter of MicroPython 101.

 Having trouble?
 Continue to the troubleshooting section.
 Otherwise, move on to the [Next chapter](/micropython-course/course/python-cc).